jbweber/foundry/DESIGN.md

-# Plow Design Document
+# Foundry Design Document

 ## Overview

-Plow is a Go-based CLI tool for managing libvirt VMs, replacing the Ansible-based workflow in the homestead project.
+Foundry is a Go-based CLI tool for managing libvirt VMs, replacing the Ansible-based workflow in the homestead project.
 It provides simple commands to create, destroy, and list VMs using YAML configuration files.

 ## Architecture